 Aspera Licensing Models

-As a Premier IBM Aspera Business Partner, we know that organizations like yours who are considering using Aspera’s FASP® technology come from a variety of different industries and have unique needs.
+As an IBM Gold Business Partner, we know that organizations like yours who are considering using Aspera’s FASP® technology come from a variety of different industries and have unique needs.
 For example, if you’re a media & entertainment company, you may be choosing Aspera to fast-track streaming, and need the solution to run for you 24/7/365.
 But if you’re in the life sciences and healthcare industry, while you may need to send large files around the globe, your file sending frequency is most likely less than a major television network.

 IBM knows that every organization that uses Aspera is different, and has unique needs.
 That’s why they’ve created two flexible licensing models for you to choose from – a perpetual license with a set bandwidth capacity, or a consumption license that’s measured by how many bytes your organization transfers every year.